build-on-aws/content/tutorials/eks-with-efs-add-on/index.md

 date: 2023-09-30
 ---

 Managing storage solutions for containerized applications requires careful planning and execution.
 Kubernetes workloads such as content management systems and video transcoding may benefit from using Amazon Elastic File System (EFS).
 EFS is designed to provide serverless, fully elastic file storage that lets you share file data without provisioning or managing storage capacity and performance.
 EFS is ideal for applications that need shared storage across multiple nodes or even across different availability zones.
 In contrast, Amazon Elastic Block Store (EBS) requires configuring volumes that are limited by size and region.
-The Amazon Elastic File System (EFS) CSI Driver Add-On exposes EFS file systems to your workloads, handling the complexities of this versatile and scalable storage solution.
+The Amazon Elastic File System (EFS) CSI Driver add-on exposes EFS File Systems to your workloads, handling the complexities of this versatile and scalable storage solution.

 In this tutorial, you will set up the Amazon EFS CSI Driver on your Amazon EKS cluster and configure persistent shared storage for container workloads.
-More specifically, you will install the EFS CSI Driver as an Amazon EKS Add-on.
+More specifically, you will install the EFS CSI Driver as an Amazon EKS add-on.
 Amazon EKS add-ons automate installation and management of a curated set of add-ons for EKS clusters.
 You'll configure the EFS CSI Driver to handle both lightweight applications, akin to microservices, and more substantial systems, comparable to databases or user authentication systems, achieving seamless storage management.

 | Attributes             |                                                                 |